Luxxgit2k4/Email-Application/README.md

 #### 1. Generate an email in the format `firstnamelastname.department@company.com` with the worker's username given as an input.
 #### 2. Determine the department of the worker and exit the program if it is none.
 #### 3. Enter the worker's alternate email address:

-   #### Regex is used to validate the email so read the following guidelnes for the email validation
+   #### Regex is used for strict email validation so read the following guidelnes before entering alternate email:

    ```
            * Numeric values from 0 to 9 are allowed